FelicianoTech/www.feliciano.tech/src/content/projects/hd-vin-decoder/index.md

 Every street legal vehicle in the United States has a Vehicle Identification Number, otherwise known as a VIN.
 Enter a Harley's VIN here and we can tell you if it's valid and if it is, some information about the bike.
+Don't have a VIN?
+You can test this decoder with this VIN: `1HD1KEF14LB616481`

 <form id="vin-decode-form">
 	<input type="text" placeholder="Enter a VIN" />